HomeBlog

 • Leads and Contacts: signal type, enrichment source, email confidence

-• Accounts: domain match, company confidence, hiring or funding info
+• Accounts: domain match, company confidence, hiring or funding information

 For prospecting workflows, start with Leads and convert only when verified.
 For existing pipeline records, route through Contact or Account enrichment.

-To see how this logic ties into lead sourcing, check out our guide on building signal-based lists with Clay prospecting for SaaS.
+To see how this logic ties into lead sourcing, see Clay prospecting for SaaS.

 Why Deduplication Must Happen Before CRM Entry

-Duplicates don’t just confuse SDRs; they destroy attribution and pipeline accuracy.
+Duplicates do not just confuse SDRs, they destroy attribution and pipeline accuracy.
 Every duplicate increases cost and reduces CRM trust.

-Clay lets you deduplicate at the workflow level, comparing incoming records to CRM entries, spreadsheets, and other enrichment sources.
+Clay deduplicates at the workflow level, comparing incoming records to CRM entries, spreadsheets and other enrichment sources.
 This prevents duplication before it becomes a CRM problem.

 Confidence Thresholds for Write-Back